reimerb13/Baseball-Analytics-Practicum/README.md

 <img width="685" alt="image" src="https://user-images.githubusercontent.com/79723505/109400748-dd003b80-78f6-11eb-9117-41e4c25a1aba.png">

 The CornerG.ts. passed the ADF test and the Box-Ljung test.
-Once the CornerG.ts passed
+The next 20 years of residuals and 20 observations of the number of games were determined.

+Predictions for CornerG.ts Time Series